 If I may indulge in a cliché: I feel you.
 I’m a writer myself, so I’m well acquainted with the struggle.
 I’ve written essays, magazine features, reported articles, blog posts, website copy, and short e-books—and agonized, to varying degrees, through every last one of them.
 My experience makes me particularly attuned to the kinds of issues writers struggle with.
 It helps me intuit what an author means to say even if they haven’t said it, and it helps me ensure the writer’s unique voice remains intact.

 Most importantly, I have nearly a decade of editorial experience.
 Over the course of my career in print and digital publishing I’ve worked with academics, journalists, researchers, graduate students, freelance writers, full-time writers, and bloggers.
 For what it’s worth, I read grammar books—for fun.

-I’m a member of the Editorial Freelancers Association and the North Carolina Writers’ Network.
+I’m a member of the Editorial Freelancers Association and the American Copy Editors Society (ACES).

 How much will this cost?